Can Exposure to Mold Cause Miscarriage and Birth Defects During Pregnancy?

 Mold is a living organism that belongs to the domain of Fungi.
 Fungi are unique in that they appear plant-like, but they are neither plant nor animal.
 Studies have shown that they can increase the chance of congenital disabilities when it is eaten in large quantities.

-There is no doubt that mold has a fearsome reputation because their mycotoxins can cause serious health issues.
+There is no doubt that mold has a fearsome reputation because mycotoxins can cause serious health issues.
 However, most of the time isn’t as bad as you perceive, and most people don’t develop health conditions due to mold.
 However, if you find them inside your home, you should address them promptly to avoid any complications and resolve any concerns.

 In practice, no studies have been conducted that explicitly link mold to miscarriage or congenital disabilities, but there has been anecdotal evidence.
 Anecdotal evidence means that individuals tell stories, which may or may not be true.
 However, it would be medically irresponsible to expose pregnant women to mold and watch what happens deliberately.

 If you are pregnant, black mold exposure is certainly something you don’t want.
-This is because, as parents, you have a huge obligation to take the very best care of your children and ourselves possible.
+This is because, as parents, you have a huge obligation to take the very best care of your children and yourself possible.
 However, there are no studies relating to the effects of mold on human pregnancy.

-Dangers of Mold and Pregnancy
+Dangers of mold and pregnancy

 Molds, in general, can cause respiratory issues like asthma, produce odors, skin rashes, and other allergic responses.
 According to the Centers for Disease Control and Prevention (CDC), exposure to certain forms of mold can be extremely harmful to people, especially pregnant women.